barumau/pandunia/engli/dunia_baxe.md

 Neither word tone nor variable word stress are necessary in the world language.

 Pandunia has fixed stress.
 The stress falls on the last syllable that is before the vowel ending.
+Like this:
-Like this: **haló. me vóla lóga bón dúnia báx.**
+**halóu. me vóla lóga bóni dúnia báx.**

 Pandunia doesn't have lexical tone.